rashid-m/corbettmaths/specs/finality_pbft.md

 The worst case scenario is as in **Claim 4**.

 The proposers must in minor group (<= 1/3 N), only this minor group can propose and commit on new block.
-This group is divided into two smaller groups, called A & , each one have (1/6)N members, which holds chain A and , respectively.
+This group is divided into two smaller groups, called A & , each one have (1/6)N members, which holds chain A and B, respectively.

-The probability that a proposer be in group A or  is 1/6.
+The probability that a proposer be in group A or B is 1/6.
 The probability that the chain is forked into two chains with length 1-block per chain is 1/6.
 The probability that the chain is forked into two chains with length 2-block per chain is satisfied:
 * 	The first block forked, probability 1/6
 * 	The next block proposer is in small group, probability 1/6
-* 	The next block proposer is on the other chain, probability ½ Thus, this case happens with probability.
-(1/6)*(1/2)*(1/6) =.
-(1/6) * (1/12)
+* 	The next block proposer is on the other chain, probability 1/2 Thus, this case happens with probability (1/6)*(1/2)*(1/6) = (1/6) * (1/12)

 Generally, the probability that the chain is forked into two chains with length n-block per chain is:  (1/6)*(1/12)^n.